johnmackenzie91/docker-immich-go/README.md

 # Immich-Go Docker Image

-This repository contains the Docker image for [immich-go](https://github.com/simulot/immich-go), a tool for managing and processing images.
+This repository contains a Docker image for [immich-go](https://github.com/simulot/immich-go), a tool for managing immich libraries.

 ## Docker Hub Repository